TabbyML/tabby/clients/vscode/README.md

 If you encounter any problem or have any suggestion, please [open an issue](https://github.com/TabbyML/tabby/issues/new)!

-Tabby VSCode is compatible with `VSCode ≥ 1.70.0`, as well as web environments like [vscode.dev](https://www.notion.so/89924cf246ae4dbe935b52b394596d33).
+Tabby VSCode is compatible with `VSCode ≥ 1.70.0`, as well as web environments like [vscode.dev](https://vscode.dev).

+## Get Started

-To begin using your own Tabby server, follow the [getting started](https://github.com/TabbyML/tabby#get-started) section on Github.
-Once installed, use the command `Tabby: Set URL of Tabby Server` to connect the extension to your Tabby server.
+1. Setup Tabby server: follow the [getting started](https://github.com/TabbyML/tabby#get-started) guide.
+2. use the command `Tabby: Set URL of Tabby Server` to connect the extension to your Tabby server.